shramee/starklings-cairo1/README.md

 cargo run -r --bin starklings watch starknet1
 ```

-## Welcome message and instrucitons
+## Welcome message and instructions

 ```
 starklings - An interactive tutorial to get started with Cairo and Starknet